jve0902/Avonehr/README.md

 1. `cd server`
 2. `yarn install`
+3. `cp /server/env.sample /server/.env`
-3. copy `.env.sample` into `.env` and fill in credentials
+4. edit .env and fill in database credentials
-4. Make sure your database is running on your machine
+5. Make sure your database is running on your machine

 To run: